webstylestory/figolia/README.md

     FIREBASE_INSTANCE=CHANGE_ME FIREBASE_SECRET=CHANGE_ME ALGOLIA_APP_ID=CHANGE_ME \
     ALGOLIA_API_KEY=CHANGE_ME DEBUG=quiet npm test

-(This should not need any global dependencies, but let me know if it does)
+*Note: The tests are pretty slow, because they wait for all Algolia write and indexing operations to finish in order to validate the results*

+*Note bis: although the server can work with a read-only access to Firebase, the tests cannot, because they have to write fixture data, hence the need for a full Firebase configuration, including `secret` and `uid` ([see above](#firebase-configuration))*

 ### Contribute

 PRs are more than welcome!
 Your PR should not break current usage and pass all tests.
-Even better if you write the tests for the added code, and even better if the new features are documented in this README ;-) But I will have a look at anything you will have the time to bring together.
+Even better if you write the tests for the added code, and even better if the new features are documented in this README ;-)

+I will have a look at anything you will have the time to propose.

 ---